CodingWithJiro/Projects-Hub/README.md

 Here's what I'm working towards:

-- Land my first job in frontend web development
+- Land my first frontend developer role
-- Do freelancing to further strengthen my frontend skills.
+- Explore open-source and freelancing opportunities
 - Learn more by building web applications that solve real-world problems
-- Strengthen my accessibility and performance skills along the way
+- Improve performance, accessibility, and responsiveness
-- Study latest trends on programming languages
+- Stay updated on latest frontend tech trends and best practices
 - Contribute to open source or freelance projects
-- Possibly branch out and continue learning to becoming a full stack web developer, or even becoming an AI engineer
+- Grow toward full-stack or AI-related paths

 ---

 ## 🧠 What This Hub Taught Me

+- Repository management and separation of concerns
+- Netlify deployment strategies
+- Markdown and documentation standards
+- Live previews with consistent styling
-- Project structure matters, especially when using Git, GitHub, and Netlify
+- Confidence with Git, GitHub, and CLI workflows
-- Managing multiple repos teaches me how teams work in real environments
-- Version control, commits, and pushing to remotes became second nature
-- Deployment pipelines and visual preview tags are essential for showcasing work professionally

 ---